 Of particular note in this budget is the optimization of designated fees to support the staffing and programming of the Student Government Association and Student Activities that realizes the greatest return on investment for all students at Walla Walla Community College.
 Significant increases in student participation have been realized and expansion of programming is ongoing.

-Thanks for your consideration and support of these requests.
+We ask for your approval of the FY25 budget and thank you for your consideration and support of these requests.